mcalaman97/Backtest/README.md

 # Portfolio Backtesting
-This script allows users to backtest their investment strategies using historical data from Yahoo Finance.
-The script loads data for securities in the portfolio, and users can enter the weights of the portfolio for each rebalance date where they trade.
+This script allows users to backtest investment strategies using historical data from Yahoo Finance.
+The class Portfolio loads data for securities in the portfolio, and users can enter the weights of the portfolio for each rebalance date where they trade.
+Weights at rebalance are provided as input through the rebalance() method.
+This means that the actual investment strategy is ran in a different class.
 The script uses the yfinance library to load data from Yahoo Finance, pandas for data manipulation, and scipy for optimization.
+Additionally, factors returns are loaded from Kenneth R. French data library.

 # Usage
 Create an instance of the Portfolio class.
 The class takes the following parameters: